-Why does building cultural competence matter in the public service?
+Why does building cultural competence matter in the Public Service?

 Building cultural competency will enable us to create fair, diverse and inclusive workplaces and reflect the diverse communities we serve.
-It will also enable the public service to engage meaningfully, and to design and deliver services that meet the needs of all New Zealanders, now and into the future.
+It will also enable the Public Service to engage meaningfully, and to design and deliver services that meet the needs of all New Zealanders, now and into the future.

 Māori-Crown Relations capability

 Agencies have additional responsibilities for building their Māori Crown Relations capability.
-The public service has an important role in supporting the Crown in its relationship with Māori under the Te Tiriti o Waitangi.
-The Public Service Act 2020 explicitly recognises this and requires all public service leaders to develop and maintain the capability of the public service to engage with Māori and to understand Māori perspectives.
+The Public Service has an important role in supporting the Crown in its relationship with Māori under the Te Tiriti o Waitangi.
+The Public Service Act 2020 explicitly recognises this and requires all Public Service leaders to develop and maintain the capability of the public service to engage with Māori and to understand Māori perspectives.
 Te Arawhiti has produced a Māori Crown Relations Capability Framework to assist agencies with developing their Māori Crown Relations capability.

-How do we build cultural competence in the public service?
+How do we build cultural competence in the Public Service?

-Public service agencies will adopt a cultural competence learning solution that best suits their needs and all employees will have access to this.
+Public Sector agencies will adopt a cultural competence learning solution that best suits their needs and all employees will have access to this.
 People leaders ‘walk the talk’ by undertaking the cultural competence learning offered in their agency and will embody the learnings in their day-to-day actions.
 To make positive progress, agencies intentionally plan, do and report.

 Each agency will need to assess and determine what the best approach is to build their cultural competence.
 This is likely to look different for different agencies and may even require different approaches within agencies.
 All agencies should outline their planned approach to building cultural competence in their forward annual plans.